 “I must say that I have seen Americans make great and real sacrifices to the public welfare; and I have noticed a hundred instances in which they hardly ever failed to lend faithful support to one another.”

 WHAT IS THE TOCQUEVILLE SOCIETY?

-The Alexis de Tocqueville Society for the Greater New Orleans Area counts within its ranks an exceptional array of leadership.
-Corporate executives, entrepreneurs, professionals, community activists and members of old and influential families are bound together by a major commitment of resources in support of the common good.
+The Alexis de Tocqueville Society of Southeast Louisiana counts within its ranks a diverse array of exceptional leadership.
+Corporate executives, entrepreneurs, professionals, and community activists are bound together by a major commitment of resources in support of the common good.

 The one criterion for membership is an annual gift of at least $10,000.
 The gift must come from an individual’s personal resources or a living family foundation.
 Corporate gifts qualify only when the donor privately owns the company.
 Gifts from publicly held companies do not qualify for Tocqueville membership.